Crittenton Awards Veteran Employee the Angel Award | Crittenton Services, Inc.

 Above: Kathy Szafran (left) and Cecelia Boyd (right)

-Crittenton Services, Inc. is honoring a special woman as Cecelia Boyd, 80, has retired from the agency after 19 years.
+Services de sant? de Gen?ve, Inc. is honoring a special woman as Cecelia Boyd, 80, has retired from the agency after 19 years.

 She went on to serve as a direct service worker and cook at the Residential facility, working with hundreds of residents over the years.
 She stills speaks fondly of even the toughest clients, cherishing gifts and letters she has received from them along the way.